 Because of the business I am in, I’ve had the opportunity to see hundreds, maybe thousands of bedrooms during the last 13 years.
 You would think by now I would get used to seeing cluttered, disorganized spaces that have about as much resemblance to romance as I do to Halle Berry.
 I think sometimes people just don’t realize how really easy it is to have a lovely bedroom, one in which you can actually relax and unwind rather than feel like you’re walking into a war zone.
 Maybe they just feel it’s not an important part of the house because it’s not an area most visitors see.
 To that I say PHOOEY!
-(I don’t really say that, but I can’t print what I do say so we’ll go with that.)
+(I don’t REALLY say that, but I can’t print what I do say so indulge me.)

 What exactly makes a bedroom, or any room for that matter, romantic?
 It’s really quite simple.
 A romantic room is one which appeals to all your senses.
 Not someone else’s.
-If you like the smell of dirty gym socks, then by all means tuck a few under your pillow and go with it.
+If you like the smell of dirty gym socks, then by all means tuck a few under your pillow and fly your freak flag.
 I’m not here to judge.

 When you saw the title of this post you probably thought you would be seeing ruffles and lace, tulle and satin and lots of girly girl stuff.
 Yup, I got that coming.
 But in my effort to debunk the theory that romantic rooms need frills and lace, I also have this…

 Nothing frilly about this room, but it IS romantic.
 A neutral palette, textural fabrics, flowers and soft lighting all come together to help make this room a place you would enjoy spending time in.

 This lovely room, while decidedly more feminine than the first, is not ‘over the top’ girly.
 Again, a neutral palette and high quality bedding make you want to make yourself at home and take a nap.